andrewcourtice/harlem/extensions/action/README.md

 This is the official action extension for Harlem.
 This extension adds action and action-related capabilities to your store.
 Some of the features of this extension are:

-- Cancellable (incl. child actions)
+- Cancellable (incl. nested actions)
 - Direct mutations within the action body - no need to specify a separate mutation
 - Decoupled status checks through helper functions (`isActionRunning` and `hasActionRun`)